garrandall/popular-music-data/tracks/love-is-a-rock-reo-speedwagon.md

 These are feelings like I have never known
 The song of my very soul
 I can no longer silently sing it
-I'm gonna take it to the mountain and let it roll singing.....
+I'm gonna take it to the mountain and let it roll singing...

 My love is a rock, an immovable force
 Anywhere that you are, my love is right here